avielrs/avielrs.github.io/_posts/2020-10-22-Collecting-Twitter-Data-on-the-US-Presidential-Election.md

     <img src="/images/twittter/text_file.png"/>
 </p>

-In order to hydrate tweet identifers in twarc by passing a list of ids, we use:
+To hydrate tweet identifers in twarc by passing a list of ids within a txt file, run in the command line:

     for tweet in t.hydrate(open('ids.txt')):
       print(tweet["text"])